reidgs/TerraBot/README.md

 ```

 ##### PRINT #####
 The PRINT constraint enables you to print out information, useful for debugging the testing constraints.
 The syntax is like the **print** statement in Python, except without parentheses.
 You can use any of the variables that are allowable in WHENEVER, WAIT, and ENSURE statements (including local variables defined using SET).
+You can print out the time in string form using **clock_time(time)**.
 ```
-PRINT "Current temperature: %d %d" %(temperature[0], temperature[1]) PRINT "W1: %s %s %s" %(wlevel, (wlevel_start - wlevel), wpump_today)
+PRINT "W1: %s %s %s" %(wlevel, (wlevel_start - wlevel), wpump_today)
+PRINT "Current temperature at %s: %d %d" %(clock_time(time), temperature[0], temperature[1])
 ```